jjcrab/travel-safe/README.md

 ## Contribution Guidelines

-You can fork and clone the repository from GitHub.
+You can fork and clone the repository from GitHub https://github.com/jjcrab/travel-safe.
 Check out to a new branch and submite a pull request.
 I would love to see your advice for improvement.